mapbender/mapbender-documentation/en/book/components.rst

   :align: center
   :target: http://mapquery.org/

 MapQuery implements a jQuery interface to OpenLayers.
 It provides a set of mapping related widgets.
-In Mapbender3 MapQuery is used to interact with OpenLayers.
+In Mapbender MapQuery is used to interact with OpenLayers.

 Read more about MapQuery at http://mapquery.org/